 \section{Results}

-Evaluating \textit{in vivo} phototoxicity in deep-tissues is considerably more intricate than in cultured cells, where the use of probes for ROS production or observation of cell death through carbonization are common.
-In this study, we used the vertebrate species zebrafish at three days post-fertilization (dpf) to investigate interactions between femtosecond pulses and deep-tissues in a living organism.
-To assess photo damage levels of the spinal cord and surrounding trunk tissue, we employed two complementary criteria.
-Short-term damage was evaluated by monitoring the immediate physiological response, that is loss of tissue integrity, at the whole tissue level as well as of specific fluorescently labeled cell types.
-Long-term damage was assessed by observing spinal cord regeneration, histological stains to detect cell death, and injury-associated recruitment of reactive fibroblasts and immune cells within 24 hours post-irradiation (hpi) \cite{tsata2021switch,tsarouchasdynamic}.
+Evaluating \textit{in vivo} phototoxicity in tissues is considerably more intricate than in cultured cells, where probes for ROS production or observation of cell death through carbonization are common.
+In this study, we used zebrafish larvae at three days post-fertilization (dpf) to investigate interactions between femtosecond pulses and tissues in a living organism.
+We employed two complementary criteria to assess photodamage at the level of the spinal cord and surrounding trunk tissue.
+Short-term damage was evaluated by monitoring loss of tissue integrity at the whole tissue level and by assessing specific cell types (neurons, glial cells, keratinocytes), which were monitored through fluorescence labels in specific transgenic zebrafish lines.
+Long-term damage was assessed by observing axon regeneration over a period of two days, histological stains to detect cell death, and injury-associated recruitment of reactive fibroblasts and immune cells (macrophages) within 24 hours post-irradiation (hpi) \cite{tsata2021switch,tsarouchasdynamic}.

-Figure \ref{fig1} presents a visual summary of the experiments conducted to investigate the damage mechanism upon the \textit{in vivo}, deep-tissue interaction of femtosecond laser pulses with a zebrafish larva.
-To generate the required femtosecond laser pulses at various wavelengths for this study, the output of an ytterbium amplifier delivering 250\,fs pulses at 1030\,nm was up-converted to 515\,nm and 343\,nm through second- and third-harmonic generation, respectively.
+Figure \ref{fig1} a and b present a visual summary of the experiments conducted to investigate the damage mechanism upon the interaction of femtosecond laser pulses with the central nervous system (CNS) of a zebrafish larva.
+To generate the required femtosecond laser pulses at various wavelengths for this study, the output of a ytterbium amplifier delivering 250\,fs pulses at 1030\,nm was up-converted to 515\,nm and 343\,nm through second-harmonic and third-harmonic generation, respectively.
 A Pockels cell was utilized for pulse picking and reducing the laser pulse train's repetition rate from 2\,MHz to 127\,kHz, enabling the differentiation of thermal damage contributions across various irradiation regimes.
 The generated femtosecond laser pulses were focused on the spinal cord using a reflective microscope objective.
 An imaging system was developed to monitor and adjust the focus position across different sections of the zebrafish.
-To monitor tissue damage at the different irradiation paradigms, we employed transgenic fluorescence reporter zebrafish lines labeling glial cells, neurons, epidermal cells, or macrophages to examine the photo damage at the skin and spinal cord.
-Damage was defined as the absence of fluorescence in the region of interest.
+To monitor tissue damage following the different irradiation paradigms, we employed different transgenic fluorescence reporter zebrafish lines to examine the photodamage of the skin and spinal cord.